-- 8.5.2 Static pedestrian tests - 8.5.2.1 Static pedestrian tests will be performed in the normal way and according to the usual tolerances. - 8.5.3 Dynamic pedestrian tests - 8.5.3.1 Where dynamic tests are required, only a lateral impact tolerance of +/-10mm will be required.
-The headform shall be aimed at the grid point, the subsequent impact location on the bonnet top will then be determined by the timing of the bonnet deployment relative to the propulsion of the headform. - 8.5.3.2 The vehicle manufacturer will be required to provide Euro NCAP with data from numerical simulations performed with the bonnet in the undeployed position.
+- 8.5.1 Static pedestrian tests - 8.5.1.1 Static pedestrian tests will be performed in the normal way and according to the usual tolerances. - 8.5.2 Dynamic pedestrian tests - 8.5.2.1 Where dynamic tests are required, only a lateral impact tolerance of +/-10mm will be required.
+The headform shall be aimed at the grid point, the subsequent impact location on the bonnet top will then be determined by the timing of the bonnet deployment

+- relative to the propulsion of the headform. - 8.5.2.2 The vehicle manufacturer will be required to provide Euro NCAP with data from numerical simulations performed with the bonnet in the undeployed position.
 Simulations are to be conducted with a vehicle speed of 40km/h with all pedestrian statures that result in head contact to bonnet.
 Pedestrian models should be selected from the following statures, a 6 year old, 5th percentile female, 50th percentile male and 95th percentile male.
-The pedestrian position and stance to be used in the model is defined in Section 2.6.1.5. - 8.5.3.3 From the simulations both head contact time and the wrap around distance that the head contacts the bonnet should be recorded. - 8.5.3.4 A graph shall be plotted with a best fit straight line as shown in Figure 22.
+The pedestrian position and stance to be used in the model is defined in Section 2.6.1.5. - 8.5.2.3 From the simulations both head contact time and the wrap around distance that the head contacts the bonnet should be recorded. - 8.5.2.4 A graph shall be plotted with a best fit straight line as shown in Figure 24.
 When a test point is selected, as the wrap distance will be known, the equivalent head contact time can be obtained from the graph that will be used in the dynamic test set up.

-Figure 22: WAD vs HIT
+Figure 24: WAD vs HIT

-8.5.3.5 The vehicle manufacturer must provide the test laboratory with all the necessary

-- details of how to trigger the system, monitor trigger signals and replace spare parts. - 8.5.4 Upper leg test zones - 8.5.4.1 The test sites will be chosen with the bonnet in its un-deployed state.
-If bonnet deployment occurs prior to pedestrian contact with the Bonnet Leading Edge, creating an increased hazard such as higher BLE height and/or bumper lead, the Euro NCAP secretariat will give consideration to marking out the BLE in the deployed state. - 8.5.4.2 Unless there is concern about additional hazards being created by the bonnet deploying prior or during pedestrian contact with the Bonnet Leading Edge, all upper legform to bonnet leading edge testing will be carried out with the bonnet in the un-deployed state. - 8.5.4.3 Where the vehicle manufacturer provides data showing that a deployable bonnet system offers protection to the upper leg, the upper legform to bonnet leading edge tests will be carried out by conducting dynamic tests.
+- 8.5.2.5 The vehicle manufacturer must provide the test laboratory with all the necessary details of how to trigger the system, monitor trigger signals and replace spare parts. - 8.5.3 Upper leg testing - 8.5.3.1 If bonnet deployment occurs prior to pedestrian contact with the WAD775mm, creating an increased hazard such as increased height, the Euro NCAP secretariat will give consideration to marking out the WAD775mm in the deployed state. - 8.5.3.2 Unless there is concern about additional hazards being created by the bonnet deploying

+- prior or during pedestrian contact with the WAD775mm, all upper legform testing will be carried out with the bonnet in the un-deployed state. - 8.5.3.3 Where the vehicle manufacturer provides data showing that a deployable bonnet system offers protection to the upper leg, the upper legform tests will be carried out by conducting dynamic tests.